6 Torsion

 6.0.2 Determination of Internal Torques

-As with axial loading, the stress and deformations due to torsion vary from point to point within a body and are dependent on the internal torques at the individual points and geometric section properties.
-Internal torques can be found by sectioning bodies and applying equilibrium equations, just like we did axial loading problems (see examples 1.5, 2.1 and 2.2).
+As with axial loading, the stress and deformations due to torsion vary from point to point within a body and are dependent on the internal torques at the individual points and on the geometric section properties.
+Internal torques can be found by sectioning bodies and applying equilibrium equations, similiar to the process used to find internal forces in axial loading problems (see Example 1.5, Example 2.1, and Example 2.2).
 In the case of internal torques, moment equilibrium around the longitudinal axis will be applied instead of force summation.

 Before looking at an example that illustrates the process of finding internal torque reactions, it would be beneficial to establish the sign conventions that will be used as well as ways of representing torque in this text.